 3 Options When Shopping for Gap Insurance on Your New Car

-- From an online insurer that offers Gap Insurance
+- From an online insurer that offers gap Insurance

 - From the dealership

-If you aren't sure where to find your gap insurance, and you would like some help, or feel pressured to purchase it at the dealer, you can contact your insurance representative or state insurance commissioner for further help or guidance on your options.
+If you aren't sure where to find your gap insurance, and you would like some help, or if you feel pressured to purchase it at the dealer, you can contact your insurance representative or state insurance commissioner for further help or guidance on your options.

-Let's say that amount totals $35,000, just to keep things easy.
-So you've agreed to pay $35,000 over 7 years.
-Your car is only valued at $30,000.
-Your payments are about $420 a month.
-After a year and a half, you've paid off $7560, you still owe $27,440.
-You have a total loss, either because someone steals your car or hits your car and the damage is more extensive than the value of the car, or you have a responsible accident.
 The insurance company without gap insurance pays the actual cash value of the vehicle at the time of loss.
-Let's say after a year and a half the actual value of the car is $24,000.
-The insurance company tells you they are giving you $24,000 for the total loss.
-Sounds great, except when you check how much money you owe on your financing, you realize that you are $3,440 off to pay off your car.
-If you had a responsible accident, you will also have to pay the deductible, that may put you close to $4000 out of pocket with no car to show for it.
+Suppose that after a year and a half, the actual value of the car is $24,000.
+The insurance company tells you that it is giving you $24,000 for the total loss.
+That sounds great, except when you check how much money you owe on your financing, you realize that you are down $3,440 to pay off your car.
+If you had a responsible accident, you will also have to pay the deductible, which may put you close to $4,000 out of pocket with no car to show for it.
 This is when gap insurance is important.
-See additional examples of how gap insurance would work here>>

 Do You Have to Buy Gap Insurance?